Barium enema

 • if you have blood in your stools (poo)

-• for changed bowel habits
+• if your bowel habits have changed

-• to detect growths or polyps
+• to find growths or polyps

 • to diagnose bowel cancer